Fire-proofing Your Home Landscape With Composted Mulch

 by Craig Kolodge Ph.D. (aka Dr. K)

-Mulch plays an important role in our San Diego county residential landscapes by providing multiple benefits:
+Compost and Composted Mulch plays an important role in our San Diego area landscapes providing multiple benefits

 - It conserves valuable water in the soil, saving money while reducing plant stress.